02: Herisau to Wattwil

 Beyond the farm, the Via Jacobi, like a capricious muse, then follows the winding path of a small paved road, offering the walker a respite before plunging again into the dizzying twists of the landscape.

-And it is in this perpetual waltz between mountains and valleys, between shadow and light, that Wattwil looms on the horizon, like an enchanting mirage awakening in the gentle nature.
-The city, like a jewel polished by time, gradually emerges from the backdrop, offering the traveler the ultimate reward of their journey.
+Further down, it is again the grass that awaits you.
+And it is in this perpetual waltz between hills and valleys, between shadow and light, that Wattwil appears on the horizon, like an enchanting mirage awakening in the gentle nature.
+The town, like a jewel polished by time, gradually emerges from the backdrop, offering the traveler the ultimate reward of their journey.

-The more the descent intensifies, the more the familiar silhouette of Wattwil grows, blooming like a lotus in the heart of the fertile plain.
-Each step towards the abyss reveals a little more of the quiet grandeur of the slumbering city.
+The further the descent intensifies, the more the familiar silhouette of Wattwil grows, blooming like a lotus in the heart of the fertile plain.
+Each step towards the abyss reveals more of the tranquil grandeur of the sleeping town.

 The route soon approaches the hamlet of Tüetlisberg.

 Then, the descent steepens, as if to better exalt the intoxication of vertigo.
-In this free fall into the unknown, the traveler savors every sensation, offering their soul to the exhilarating breath of adventure.
+In this free fall into the unknown, in the meadows, the traveler savors every sensation, offering their soul to the exhilarating breath of adventure.

 Approaching the plain, a forest takes the place of the meadows, but the slope hardly varies, amidst beech trees and fallen leaves.
 In the conspiratorial shade of dense woods, the steep slope seems to defy the laws of gravity, inviting the walker to a frenzied dance between majestic beech trees and crunching dead leaves.
 It must be a real pleasure to slide here on the wet grass.
 At well over a 30% gradient.
 Thankfully, stairs, like helpful hands, offer a welcome respite in this dizzying descent.